The living environment of Osaka

 Global city: Osaka

 Osaka has gained the title of being a ‘Global City’ by cultivating global talents, progressively servicing environments to appeal to foreigners.
 Every year, the management consultant company, A.T.
-Kearny announces the Global Cities Index, with Osaka ranking 45th in the world in 2008 and 52nd in the world in 2016, making Osaka one of the most comfortable places to live in the world for foreigners.
+Kearny announces the Global Cities Index, with Osaka ranking 50th in the world in 2019, after Tokyo, making Osaka one of the most comfortable places to live in the world for foreigners.

 Services for Foreigners Residents